x-extends/vxe-ui-plugins/plugin-render-antd/README.md

 // ...

-// If it is not a global installation, then a single import is required. import { ElInput, ElInputNumber, ElSelect } from 'ant-design-vue'
+// If it is not a global installation, then a single import is required. import { AInput, AInputNumber, ASelect } from 'ant-design-vue'
 // ...
-VxeUIPluginRenderElement.component(AInput)
+VxeUIPluginRenderAntd.component(AInput)
-VxeUIPluginRenderElement.component(AInputNumber)
+VxeUIPluginRenderAntd.component(AInputNumber)
-VxeUIPluginRenderElement.component(ASelect)
+VxeUIPluginRenderAntd.component(ASelect)
 // ...

 VxeUI.use(VxeUIPluginRenderAntd)